Having a hoarse voice for more than 3 weeks is one of the most common symptoms of laryngeal cancer. Other symptoms include:

 Many people develop hoarseness as they get older.

-Weight loss is a common symptom of many cancers, including laryngeal cancer.
-It usually happens with more advanced laryngeal cancer and is very unlikely to be the only symptom.
+Weight loss is a common symptom of many cancers, including advanced laryngeal and hypopharyngeal cancer.
+It is very unlikely to be the only symptom.

 It may happen because you’re eating less due to pain or difficulty in swallowing.